AI Coding Tools Are Amazing: But They're Creating a Skills Gap

 The industry doesn't need developers to stop using AI.
 That ship has sailed, and it shouldn't come back.
 What the industry needs is AI coding tools that close the skills gap instead of widening it.
 Tools that make you productive AND knowledgeable.
 Tools where using AI to write code also means learning what that code does.

 This is fundamentally a tool design problem.
 Current AI coding tools are designed with one metric in mind: output speed.
 They don't measure understanding, they don't check comprehension, and they don't adapt to what you do or don't know.
 They're optimized for shipping, not for growing.
+The result is a generation of developers who vibecode their way through projects without building real skills.

 Teaching IDEs: The Missing Category